Författare

 Martin Gayford

-Martin Gayford är en uppskattad författare inom Kultur och Historia och arkeologi med totalt 12 böcker tillgängliga på Bokkollen, utgivna hos Thames & Hudson Ltd, Penguin Books Ltd.
+Martin Gayford är en uppskattad författare inom Kultur och Historia och arkeologi med totalt 12 böcker tillgängliga på Bokkollen, utgivna hos Thames & Hudson Ltd, Penguin Books Ltd, Phaidon Press Ltd.

-Bland verken finns Venice, som toppar listan över Martin Gayfords populäraste böcker.
-Verken spänner över historia & arkeologi och tilltalar läsare som uppskattar genren.
+Bland verken finns Spring Cannot be Cancelled, som toppar listan över Martin Gayfords populäraste böcker.
+Verken spänner över kultur och tilltalar läsare som uppskattar genren.

 På Bokkollen gör vi det enkelt att navigera i Martin Gayfords författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.